classAnon/site_project/README.md

-Immigration consultancy website built with HTML, CSS, JS and PHP for the backend
+A mock Immigration consultancy website built with HTML, CSS, JavaScript and PHP for the backend backend.
+It is run using a NodeJS server.